Vertigo Treatment: Alleviate The Symptoms Of Vertigo

 Vertigo is an intense balance disorder that can make living a normal life incredibly difficult.
 When you suffer from vertigo, you can experience instances of imbalance, dizziness, and nausea just because of a slight head motion.
-The symptoms of vertigo can turn simple activities, like driving a car, into chaotic and uncomfortable events.
-There is no cure for vertigo, but a number of vertigo treatment options can improve one’s situation.
+The symptoms can turn simple activities, like driving a car, into chaotic and uncomfortable events.
+There is no cure for this condition, but a number of treatment options can improve one’s situation.
 Let’s dive into this common condition.

 Vertigo can be described as a sensation of imbalance or the feeling of moving/spinning when you’re actually not.
 It can also feel like things around you are moving when they aren’t.
-While vertigo may sound similar to motion sickness, MDDS, or lightheadedness, it is actually a very unique condition.
+While this condition may sound similar to motion sickness, MDDS, or lightheadedness, it is actually very unique.
 Vertigo can be aggravated by mere head movements, while a condition like motion sickness relates to movements outside of our control.

-There are actually two main categories of vertigo: peripheral vertigo and central vertigo.
+There are actually two main categories of vertigo: peripheral and central.
 Peripheral vertigo is the result of a problem in the inner ear or the vestibular nerve (the nerve of the inner ear that communicates balance information to the brain).
-Roughly 93% of all vertigo cases are peripheral vertigo, making it the most common form of vertigo.
+Roughly 93% of all cases are peripheral, making it the most common form.

 Central vertigo, on the other hand, is associated with a problem in the brain, more specifically the cerebellum.
-The symptoms of vertigo may be very different depending on your type of vertigo.
-Out of these two categories, peripheral vertigo is usually much more severe than central vertigo.
+The symptoms may be very different depending on your type of vertigo.
+Out of these two categories, peripheral vertigo is usually much more severe than central.

 - Benign Paroxysmal Positional Vertigo (BPPV) - The most common form of peripheral vertigo, BPPV causes short and frequent bouts of vertigo.
 This condition occurs when tiny pieces of anatomical debris break off from the inner ear canal and float in/stimulate the semicircular canals of the ear.